 After ordering, you will receive the PDF via email manually from me.
 You must ensure the email address you are using is valid as I will be using it to send you the PDF.
-I will be emailing them at least once a day, except for whenever I'm on holiday.
+I will be emailing them at least once a day.

 Upcoming holidays which may impact orders

 I will be unavailable to work on outstanding orders from 5th December to 12th December, and will pick up all outstanding work from 13th December onwards.

 Pattern PDFs will still be emailed once a day.